Eddie Fenech Adami: Leader of the Nationalist Party

 A relative newcomer to the Party, Fenech Adami contested the party leadership election against two other established MPs, Ċensu Tabone and de Marco in 1977.
 Fenech Adami swept the leadership contest in April 1977 with a two-thirds majority; upon his election, Fenech Adami chose to keep his two contenders in highly visible roles.
 Taking the lead from Borġ Olivier in 1978, Fenech Adami immediately set out to reform the Nationalist Party, adapting to the needs of a more socially aware electorate.
 This modernisation process attracted a new, and younger party membership.

-On 15 October 1979, following hearsay about an attempt on the life of Dom Mintoff, a large group of thugs attacked and burnt down the premises and printing presses of the independent newspaper, The Times of Malta.
+On 15 October 1979, following hearsay about an attempt on the life of Dom Mintoff, a large group of thugs attacked and burnt down the premises and printing presses of the independent conservative newspaper, The Times of Malta.
 The thugs proceeded to ransack various Nationalist Party clubs and the private residence of Fenech Adami in Birkirkara.
 Fenech Adami's neighbours locked themselves in their homes as soon as they heard the commotion.
 Approaching her house from mass, Mary Fenech Adami was shocked at the mayhem: the front door was wide open, with ten men inside ransacking valuables and stealing heirlooms, smashing glass doors and shutters, hurling books and furniture outside onto the street.
 The thugs had wooden clubs, which appeared to be solid sawn-off table legs.
 The six rooms forming the ground floor of the Fenech Adami residence were completely wrecked.
 Mary Fenech Adami was attacked and slammed against a wall.
 Her earrings were ripped off, and she was punched on her chest and face.
 She was then kicked and pushed onto the street.
 Mary Fenech Adami, her four sons and her mother-in-law only escaped by going up to the third storey of their house and jumping onto a neighbour's house.
 These incidents marked an escalation of violence in the islands, and came to be known as Black Monday.
 The attack consolidated Fenech Adami's leadership, with a mass meeting held outside Fenech Adami's residence attracting one of the largest crowds ever, signalling the changing mood in the country.